 This setup worked pretty much perfectly for me.
 Cumulus rates this bag as “comfortable” down to 4°C and I can vouch for the accuracy of this claim – as long as you’re wearing enough.
 On warmer nights (8°C ish upwards) I just wore my base layer, undies, and hat, and it was fine.
 Around the comfort limit I had to layer up a bit more – keeping knee/arm/leg warmers on, adding a buff, and head band, and perhaps my jersey too, but still comfortable enough for a good (half) night’s sleep.

 I’d already used the Thermarest pad before and knew that it was good, but I’m amazed I ever tried sleeping outdoors without it now.
 At the risk of stating the obvious, it’s essential to have some kind of barrier between yourself and the ground – both for heat retention and for comfort.
 I can’t compare it to other mats, but with this one there was no difference in perceived temperature between the mat beneath me and the sleeping bag around me.
-I can only assume this means it’s a good one.
+Not having any points of comparison, I can only assume this means it’s a good one.

-All this stuff allowed me to have a genuinely comfortable night’s sleep, even when it got really cold.
+All this stuff allowed me to have a genuinely comfortable night’s sleep, even when it got really cold, and having this to look forward to at the end of each day was a huge motivator.
 The only thing I’m not sure about is the bivvy bag.
 I used it once and ended up rather clammy when I woke up, despite not even pulling it all the way up.
 I think I will bring it in the future anyway, but only for emergencies.

 The bike itself